 Surface coatings require absolute clean and dry work pieces that are free of remainders like fat, oil or salts.
 Only small amounts of these surface impurities will result in a poor adherence of the coating substance with all the negative impacts on the product quality.

-Small samples and areas can be easily controlled by a microscopic reflection measurement with the LUMOS.
-When larger surface areas need to be analyzed a macroscopic analysis by the ALPHA FTIR spectrometer with an external reflection accessory is more appropriate (see image below).
+Small samples and areas can be easily controlled by a microscopic reflection measurement with the LUMOS II.
+When larger surface areas need to be analyzed a macroscopic analysis by the ALPHA II FTIR spectrometer with an external reflection accessory is more appropriate (see image below).

 Modern cars contain a great deal of various plastic parts since plastic is lightweight, easy to process and very durable.
 Due to the very large amounts, product defects in these automotive parts can happen rather frequently and thus it is important to have the right failure analysis instruments at hand.